 Grounding

-Your absolute number one, first line of defense for any posttraumatic symptom is to get grounded—or at least substantially more grounded than you are in that moment.
-None of your other skills will be as effective if you aren't oriented to the present day, body, and sense of self first.
-(You can learn more about what it means to be grounded, as well as have an entire list of 101 Grounding Techniques at your fingertips, right here on our website!)
-We do know it can sometimes feel impossible to practice grounding before you've put a memory away, especially if that memory is what's fueling your dissociation and making you ungrounded.
-But, if you're heavily dissociated, and stuck in the past, you're only putting the memory away in the past - not in the here and now.
-It will continue to find you in this timeline.
-As you start the grounding process, you'll find that some of the intensity of the trauma material backs down, freeing you up to use other skills you may have (i.e. containment or modulation).
-This takes things down another notch, allowing you to get even more grounded, and so on.
-A positive loop.
+We absolutely recognize it can feel impossible to practice grounding before you've put a memory away, especially if that memory is what's fueling your dissociation and making you ungrounded.
+But, if you're too heavily dissociated, and stuck in the past, you're only putting the memory away in the past - not in the here and now.
+And, it will likely continue to find you in this timeline.
+It is also difficult to reassure your mind that you are safer today and it no longer needs to send you Red Alert signals when you’re trapped back in time.
+As you start the grounding process, you'll find that some of the intensity of the trauma material backs down, freeing you up to use other skills you may have (i.e. containment, modulation, imagery, etc).
+That will then take things down another notch, allowing you to get even more grounded, and so on.
+A positive feedback loop.

 What are some of the best, most-easily accessible grounding tools?: